 There are also benefits for users.
 There are no awkward cards and you do not need to find a paper clip to remove the SIM case.

-As we have seen, eSIMs allow devices to easily offer dual SIM.
-This is ideal if you want to keep separate personal and work numbers or if you travel abroad.
+As we have seen, eSIMs allow devices to easily offer dual SIM capabilities.
+This is ideal if you want to keep separate personal and business numbers or if you are traveling abroad.

 Dual SIM phones make it very easy to access a local network and avoid the expensive roaming charges you would expect to pay in your regular schedule.